 The Merriam-Webster Collegiate Dictionary defines plagiarize as "to steal and pass off (the ideas or words of another) as one's own."
 Avoid stealing by citing your sources.
 Give credit to the author/creator of any work you use.

-Read the following passage from Endangered South American Monkeys (Amanda Harman, Marshall Cavendish, 1996) then follow the directions below the paragraph:
+TASK: Read the following passage from Endangered South American Monkeys (Amanda Harman, Marshall Cavendish, 1996) then follow the directions below the paragraph: